 Now, we have the peak of William’s master plan where the mind-controlled Xavier has found every mutant and begins to psychically kill them all.
 The only major difference is that Wolverine has caught up to Stryker just as he reaches his military helicopter.
 However, Logan then gets telekinetically assaulted, just like his mutant comrades.
 Also for some reason, Erik seems to be somewhat affected by it as well, despite the fact that he’s wearing his helmet (which is a sad carryover from his prequel comic for the first movie).
 Either way, he still stops the process before re-configuring his homicidal prowess upon Earth’s humans, excluding the movie’s tidbit where he rearranges some of Cerebro 2.0’s panels before Mystique-As-William tells Jason to have Professor X carry this out.
 The adaptation also leaves out Logan interrogating Stryker about his bonding process, where William tells him that he volunteered.
 It does however add an explosion at the dam (in lieu of the weakening structure), just as Stryker promises to reveal James’ past if he simply goes with him.

 Moving on, we have the X-Men regrouped in order to figure out how to prevent their professor from killing the humans.
 The comic does have some alteration of dialogue, such as Cyclops knowing that Kurt can teleport, even though they never met before, which is why Storm explains that to him.
 The adaptation has Wolverine back with the group and is the one who suggests that Scott should blast the doors open, while the movie has Summers almost deciding to do that.
 Speaking of Ororo, there’s a difference in her dialogue when she decides to teleport inside with Nightcrawler.
 While the comic has her saying she’s “willing” to go through with this risk, the film pays off their earlier conversation when she tells him that she “has faith” in him.
 Once inside Cerebro 2.0, they only see Jason psychically controlling Charles in the adaptation, while the movie has him trying to stop them in the guise of his little girl persona.
 As for how Xavier gets freed from Jason’s mind-control, that’s handled in different ways.
-The film has Storm summoning a blizzard in the room, which weakens his grasp on Professor X, while the comic has Ororo’s yelling be enough to snap Xavier out of it.
+The film has Storm summoning a blizzard in the room, which weakens his grasp on Professor X, while the comic has Ororo’s yelling enough to snap Xavier out of it.
 Before we continue, I’ll even mention Magneto taking William’s helicopter in order to escape.
 His dialogue here is mainly the same as in the movie before he manipulates the chains on Stryker, which looks more dynamic in the adaptation.
 Just as he and Raven are about to take off, Pyro makes himself known by standing out in the open, which gets their attention in the film, which the comic has him yelling out to them.
 Either way, he ultimately joins them.

 Now, we have a major difference in terms of the X-Men’s escape.
-The adaptation just has a single panel of the Blackbird flying off, while the compound is engulfed in red, fiery and explosive ball.
+The adaptation just has a single panel of the Blackbird flying off, while the compound is engulfed in a red, fiery and explosive ball.
 As for the film, the whole team regroups and leaves, only to discover that William’s helicopter is gone.
 Fortunately, Rogue flies the X-Jet and gets the group on board.
 Before he gets on, Logan notices Stryker chained up to a slab as he discards his dog tags before heading back to the team.
 Due to Marie’s rough landing however, the Blackbird is malfunctioning just as the dam finally bursts.
 As such, Jean sneaks off and uses her psychic powers to save the group as her Phoenix side finally begins to emerge before she’s seemingly engulfed by the surge of water.

 We now have out final scene for this adaptation inside the White House.
 Here, it’s only Professor X who approaches President McKenna prior to his speech and presents him a film containing evidence on how Stryker’s “manipulated us both”.
 Here, Charles psychically freezes his staff and the camera crew during his speech before he and his X-Men present said file to him.
 Xavier then tells him that he has an opportunity to have his speech be about humans and mutants uniting “to work together for a better future”.
-Afterwards, there’s one last scene at the mansion where Professor X talk about Jean with Scott and Logan before his upcoming teaching session.
+Afterwards, there’s one last scene at the mansion where Professor X talks about Jean with Scott and Logan before his upcoming teaching session.
 From there, the movie ends at Alkali Lake with Grey repeating Charles’ mutation speech while the familiar shape of the Phoenix begins to take shape from within the water.

 Before I wrap this up, allow me to throw in a bonus for the overall film series.
 Believe it or not, there was one more tie-in comic within the grand scope of this film series that I discovered while I was prepping for this two-part review series.
 While the first two entries of the combined series and the original line of X-Men films had their fair share of material, there was one last comic (albeit digital and as a Blu-Ray bonus feature) left that served as a prequel to the inaugural entry of the “Beginnings” timeline.
 Not only that, but its development dates all of the way back to 2003.
 That’s right, back when X2 made its way to theaters!
 Needless to say, it was the series’ constant producer Lauren Shuler Donner who came up with the idea of a film that focused on a younger version of the team.
 Throughout the next several years, the movie’s story would be penned by Sheldon Turner and Bryan Singer, the latter of whom initially intended on returning to the director’s chair in 2009.
 However, he had to bow out due to his directorial commitment to “Jack The Giant Slayer”, though he would stay on as a producer.
 Matthew Vaughn, who was originally a directorial candidate for both the first X-Men movie as well as “Last Stand” (the latter of which he ultimately had to bow out due to the studio-imposed deadlines toward making the movie) and whom just directed his own comic book film with 2010’s “Kick-@$$” (because I’m a classy kind of guy on my site), would ultimately get the position and even helped write the screenplay with Ashley Edward Miller, Zack Stentz and Jane Goldman.
 Debuting on May 25, 2011 for its NYC premiere before getting its general U.S. release on June 3, “X-Men: First Class” ultimately grossed over $352 million against its $160 million budget and was met with positive reviews.
 Needless to say, the movie’s Blu-Ray came with this particular prequel tale called “X-Men: First Class-The High Hand”, written by Matthew Cody, drawn by Bong Dazo and inked by Nelson DeCastro & Victor Olazaba.
 Before Charles & Erik ever met each other in order to form the famed school and clash with their beliefs on mutant rights, how did our main leader obtain the final core member of his brethren?
 Let’s swing back to the Silver Age and find out!